goldcoin/goldcoin/README.md

 ----------------
 Launched on BCT in 2013.

-Goldcoin is an efficient cash payment system that scales on-chain without the need for L2 solutions.
+Goldcoin is an improved cash payment system that scales on-chain without the need for L2 solutions.
 It enables instant payments to anyone, anywhere in the world, and can been sent **with or without a transaction fee**.

 Goldcoin uses peer-to-peer technology to operate with no central authority: managing transactions